Bride of Frankenstein-1935

 Grade: B+

-Let’s be honest- nobody will ever be able to either top or recreate the iconic 1978 masterpiece Halloween- so any real attempt is a moot point.
+Let’s be honest—nobody will ever be able to top or recreate the iconic 1978 masterpiece Halloween, so any real attempt is a moot point.

-Throughout the subsequent decades, many sequels or remakes have emerged and have largely disappointed or turned the franchise into a joke.
+Throughout the subsequent decades, many sequels or remakes have emerged, largely disappointing or turning the franchise into a joke.

 With the latest incarnation of Halloween (2018), director David Gordon Green gets it right by creating a follow-up to the original, skipping all the other films.
-Scoring Jamie Lee Curtis as Laurie is a major win along with seemingly dozens of neat references to the original gem.
+Scoring Jamie Lee Curtis as Laurie is a significant win and seemingly dozens of neat references to the original gem.

-Two journalists visit Meyers in captivity and attempt to make him speak after forty years of silence by mentioning the name Laurie Strode and showing him his notorious Halloween mask.
+Two journalists visit Myers in captivity and attempt to make him speak after forty years of silence by mentioning Laurie Strode and showing him his notorious Halloween mask.

-Conveniently, he is scheduled to be transferred to a maximum-security prison the following day.
-We just know that Meyers will escape.
+Conveniently, he will be transferred to a maximum-security prison the following day.
+We know that Meyers will escape.

 Meanwhile, Laurie has been living with post-traumatic stress disorder since her attack and lives in a constant state of paranoia.

-While she awaits the inevitable return of Michael, her secluded house is peppered with traps and guns allowing her to be at the ready at any moment.
-Despite her problems, Laurie is very close with her granddaughter, Allyson (Andi Matichak).
+While she awaits Michael’s inevitable return, Laurie’s secluded house is peppered with traps and guns, allowing her to be at the ready at any moment.
+Despite her problems, Laurie is close to her granddaughter, Allyson (Andi Matichak).

-Audiences who see the film certainly are not new to the genre.
-The target audience is the crowd who either grew up with the original or generations who followed and were introduced to the original.
+Audiences who see the film are certainly not new to the genre.
+The target audience is the crowd that either grew up with the original or was introduced to it later.

-Therefore, the film is wise to not try and reinvent the wheel- giving fans what they expect.
-To this point, the opening graphics (the eerie orange writing and the glowing jack-o-lantern) are intact as well as the “introducing” credit for its heroin star- in this case, Matichak.
+Therefore, the film is wise not to try to reinvent the wheel, giving fans what they expect.
+The opening graphics (the eerie orange writing and the glowing jack-o-lantern) are intact, as is the “introducing” credit for its heroine—in this case, Matichak.

-Halloween works, and a large reason for this is countless nods to its past.
-Many scenes pay homage to attention-paying fans resulting in riches and nostalgic memories.
+Halloween works; a significant reason is the countless nods to its past.
+Many scenes pay homage to attention-paying fans, creating riches and nostalgic memories.

-Allyson’s boyfriend’s father’s name is Lonnie- undoubtedly the kid who Dr. Loomis scared away from the Meyers house forty years ago.
-Then there is a neighbor woman wearing curlers and slicing a sandwich with a butcher knife, who Michael steals the knife from.
+Allyson’s boyfriend’s father’s name is Lonnie—undoubtedly the kid Dr. Loomis scared away from the Myers’ house forty years ago.
+Then there is a neighbor woman wearing curlers and slicing a sandwich with a butcher knife, from whom Michael steals the knife, an ode to Halloween II (1981).

 There are a couple of negatives to mention.
-I am not crazy about the casting of Judy Greer as Jamie Lee Curtis’s daughter.
-The actresses look nothing alike nor does Curtis seem old enough to be Greer’s mother.
+I am not crazy about Judy Greer’s casting as Jamie Lee Curtis’s daughter.
+The actresses look nothing alike, and Curtis does not seem old enough to be Greer’s mother.

-Furthermore, attempts to add some comic relief moments, two bumbling police officer’s talking about brownies, Allyson’s goofy father, and the salty tongue of the kid one of the baby-sitters sits for does not work.
+Furthermore, attempts to add some comic relief moments—two bumbling police officers talking about brownies, Allyson’s goofy father, and the salty tongue of the kid one of the babysitters sits for—do not work.

 How great would it have been to include P.J.
-Soles, Nancy Loomis, or even Kyle Richards in cameos?
-Since Curtis and Castle returned I wanted more familiar faces.
+Soles, Nancy Loomis, or Kyle Richards in cameos?
+Since Curtis and Castle returned, I wanted more familiar faces.

-In wise form Gordon Green leaves the window wide open for a potential sequel, so be sure to stay for the end credits.
+In wise form, Gordon Green leaves the window open for a potential sequel, so stay for the end credits.
 My wish would be for this to parlay to the aftereffects of the killings on the same night, which Halloween II (1981) did so successfully.

-If the box office returns are strong enough and with Curtis on board for another installment, the possibilities are endless.
+The possibilities are endless if the box office returns are strong enough and Curtis is on board for another installment.

 Frankenstein-1931